The one with a ton of new characters as the plot demands.

-- Hypocritical Humour: Vastra.
-She frequently shows disdain for mammals and implies she devours ones who annoy her, though she is also involved in a lesbian relationship with a human woman.
-She does seem to try to catch herself when she's being rude at least, commenting "how do you put up with me?".
+- Hypocritical Humour: Vastra frequently shows disdain for mammals and implies she devours ones who annoy her, though she is also involved in a lesbian relationship with a human woman.
+She tries to catch herself when she's being rude at least, commenting "how do you put up with me?"

 - Interspecies Romance: Madame Vastra the Silurian and Jenny the human◊.
-They Fight Crime in Victorian Britain.
-Need more be said?
+They Fight Crime! in Victorian Britain.
+Need any more be said?

-- Kid from the Future: River is Rory and Amy's.
+- Kid from the Future: River is Rory and Amy's daughter all grown up.

 - Leitmotif: The music that plays when River reveals she is Melody Pond is the same heard when the Doctor was given a Viking funeral in "The Impossible Astronaut" and the girl regenerated at the end of "Day of the Moon".

-- Let's Get Dangerous / Regained Several Levels of Badass: The baddies — not to mention the audience — get a vicious reminder that between being a nurse and being a companion, Rory was the Lone Centurion.
-Begins the episode by scaring the crap out of a legion of Cybermen to determine Amy's location, and only gets better from there.
+- The baddies — not to mention the audience — get a vicious reminder that between being a nurse and being a companion, Rory was the Lone Centurion.
+He begins the episode by scaring the crap out of a legion of Cybermen to determine Amy's location, and only gets better from there.
 Cybermen are engineered to not feel emotions, including fear, but Rory is the one truly without fear.

-- As for the Doctor himself, this is not one of those episodes where he scares off his enemies by saying "You're in a library, look me up."
+- This is not one of those episodes where the Doctor scares off his enemies by saying "You're in a library, look me up."
 No, this is one of the times when he shows exactly why everyone's so scared of him.

-- Let's You and Him Fight: How the Doctor takes care of the Headless Monks and the army they've raised against him by making them fight each other, until Colonel Manton convinces them all to disarm.
+- Let's You and Him Fight: The Doctor takes care of the Headless Monks and the army they've raised against him by making them fight each other, until Colonel Manton convinces them all to disarm.

-- Lovely Angels: Vastra and Jenny, though with no subtext, it's right upfront.
+- Lovely Angels: Vastra and Jenny, though there is no subtext, it's right upfront.

-- Manly Tears: Rory, upon returning Melody to Amy.
-Even more heart-warming is that he does it while saying he was trying to be "cool" and not cry.
+- Manly Tears: Rory tears up when he returns Melody to Amy.
+It's even more heartwarming because he does it while saying he was trying to be "cool" and not cry.

-- Meaningful Name: The asteroid Madame Kovarian has set up shop on is called Demons Run.
+- The asteroid Madame Kovarian has set up shop on is called Demons Run.
 As in "Demons run when a good man goes to war."

-- Melody Pond — Melody = Song and River is the closest translation by the Forest People because "The only water in the forest is the river."
+- Melody Pond — Melody = Song and River is the closest translation by the Gamma Forest people because, "The only water in the forest is the river."

 - According to Steven Moffat, Lorna Bucket: "Lorna the warner, the bucket that carried the pond to the river."

 - Memetic Badass: After nine hundred years of defeating evil throughout time and space, the Doctor has become a legend.
-The villains have become so terrified of The Doctor that they're willing to kidnap a new born baby of his loved ones no less, and raise and turn the child against him; River even explicitly points out that the word "Doctor" means, well, "doctor" all through the universe, but in some places it means "warrior" instead.
+The villains have become so terrified of the Doctor that they're willing to kidnap a newborn baby of his loved ones no less, and raise and turn the child against him; River explicitly points out that the word "Doctor" means "doctor" all through the universe, but in some places it means "warrior" instead.